GW-HIVE/CensuScope/docs/deployment/dockerDeployment.md

 **Databases:**
 - Standard/Preferred is [NCBI's NT databases](https://www.ncbi.nlm.nih.gov/books/NBK52640/)
 - SlimNT is a custom database that our lab has created.
 The GitHub Repo can be found [here](https://github.com/GW-HIVE/slimNT).
-- Filtered_NT is another custom databse from our lab.
+- Filtered_NT is another custom database from our lab.
 The GitHub Repo can be found [here](https://github.com/GW-HIVE/filtered_nt).

 Note: If you build an NCBI taxonomy database that you may have to rename columns, as the script is expecting `taxid` (not `tax_id`) and `name`(not `name_txt`).
     - E.g. `sqlite3 taxonomy.db "ALTER TABLE names RENAME COLUMN name_txt TO name;"`